ghostdevv/svelte-reduced-motion/README.md

     </p>
     ```

--   ## Prebuilt transitions
+-   ## Prebuilt Transitions

     We ship all the svelte transitions ready to go, they use the same `createTransition` function under the hood!
-This serves as a drop in replacement for any Svelte Transition.
+This serves as a drop in replacement for any Svelte Transition and allows you to use accesible transitions without any effort.

     ```html
     <script>